alepaladio/alepaladio/README.md

 - 👋 Hi, I’m @alepaladio
-- 👀 I’m interested in the coastal environment and healt econ
+- 👀 I’m interested in the coastal modeling
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and fortran
-- 💞️ I’m looking to collaborate on coast line detection
 - 📫 How to reach me alejandropaladio@gmail.com

 <!---